lauradbryant/rs_part_encoding/README.md

 products of lesser quality or being tampered with before they are integrated.
 If security measures are not taken to ensure that the components of planes and other devices are legitimate, people and systems are put at risk.
-The security measures currently in practice include barcodes and serial numbers which can be cheaply copied onto a counterfeit part and still allow forthe product to be altered.
+The security measures currently in practice include barcodes and serial numbers which can be cheaply copied onto a counterfeit part and still allow for the product to be altered.
 A physically unclonable function that can identify an authentic part would be a much more secure method to ensure the integrity of a product throughout its transport and usage.
 Piezoelectric signatures appear to be a promising solution, as each instance of a part has a unique impedance identity.
 This is due to the fact that there is slight variation in the process of manufacturing a part, the way that